コンテンツにスキップ

 The first jazz record was recorded in America in 1917.
 The first jazz performance took place in Yokohama in 1925 (Taisho 14).
 Japan's oldest jazz cafe, Chigusa, opened in Noge in 1933 (Showa 8).
 Modern jazz giants such as Charlie Parker, Miles Davis, Sonny Rollins, and John Coltrane began to flourish in America in the 1940s and 1950s, so Yokohama was a jazz hub even before Miles.
 It shows how the Yokohama jazz scene took advantage of its location as a port city to adopt new foreign cultures even in an era when communication infrastructure was not as developed as it is today.

-The Yokohama JAZZ PROMENADE , held every October, is a town development festival that promotes the local area, and this year marks its 25th anniversary in 2017.
-With a ticket, you can listen to as many jazz performances as you like all day long at over 50 locations, including concert halls, jazz clubs, and street corner live shows.
-Over the two-day event, over 120,000 people visit every year.
-It is said that the occupancy rate of the Minato Mirai area's rental bicycle service "baybike" is also at its highest in the year during these two days, with many jazz fans riding around the city on rental bicycles.
+The Yokohama JAZZ PROMENADE , held every October, is a town development festival that also promotes the local area, and this year marks its 25th anniversary in 2017.
+With a ticket, you can listen to as many jazz performances as you like all day long at over 50 locations, including concert halls, jazz clubs, and street corner live shows, and over 120,000 people visit the two-day event every year.
+It is said that these two days are also the time when the Minato Mirai area's rental bicycle "baybike" service is in operation at its highest in the year, with many jazz fans riding around the city on rental bicycles.
 According to Executive Committee Chairman Hiroshi Tsuruoka, over the past 25 years, the number of jazz clubs has increased from just four at the beginning to the current number.

 In preparation for its 25th anniversary, Yokohama Jazz Promenade began a partnership with the 39-year-old Detroit Jazz Festival in 2016.
 The festival held a jazz competition to discover young talent, and the winner, Akihiro Nishiguchi Saxophone Trio, is set to perform at the Detroit Jazz Festival in September this year.
 In addition, the young musicians who won the Detroit competition in October are scheduled to come to Japan to perform at Yokohama Jazz Promenade.
 As a port city, Yokohama is set to become even more international in the future.